--- developed and maintained by The Dirksen Congressional Center, arrays more than 550 of the nation's laws on a timeline beginning in 1933 and continuing to the present.
-A second timeline "band" depicts major political events of the period as a way to provide context for Congress's law-making.
+The Congressional Timeline, developed and maintained by The Dirksen Congressional Center, arrays more than 900 of the nation's laws on a timeline beginning with the first Congress in 1789 and continuing to the present.
+A second timeline "band" depicts major political events as context for Congress's law-making.

 • The timeline is searchable in both the "legislation" and "events" bands.
 If you enter the word "labor" in the filter box for the legislation band and enter "management" in the yellow highlight box, the timeline will clear out all other laws except those that deal with labor.
 It also will highlight in yellow those that include "management."

 That particular search finds these laws in the years following 1933: Federal Fair Labor Standards Act (June 25, 1938), the Farm Labor Supply Act (April 29, 1943), the Employment Act of 1946 (February 20, 1946), the Taft-Hartley Labor-Management Relations Act (June 23, 1947), the Fair Labor Standards Act Amendments of 1949 (October 26, 1949), the Landrum-Griffin Labor-Management Reporting and Disclosure Act of 1959 (September 14, 1959), the Equal Pay Act of 1963 (June 10, 1963), the Occupational Safety and Health Act of 1970 (December 29, 1970), and the Congressional Accountability Act of 1995 (January 23, 1995).
 Note that the search will identify not only laws with the search words in the title but also laws that contain the terms in their descriptions.
 This is the case with the Employment Act of 1946, for example.

 By selecting "Clear All," the timeline will revert to its original state.
 There is a separate search feature for the "events" band which works the same way.
 We do not include descriptions with individual events, however.